July-Schultz/crm-tutorial-vaadin/README.md

+# How to compile

+mvn  clean package -Pproduction

 # Spring Boot and Vaadin tutorial application source code

 This repository contains the source code for the [Java Web App development tutorial series](https://bit.ly/2W6c8CO).